 You would apply for the credit for a specific tax year in one of two ways, depending on your business type.

 Partnerships and S corporations (also LLCs taxed as partnerships or S corporations) must claim this tax credit by filing IRS Form 6765- Credit for Increasing Research Activities.
 The form offers you two options for taking the credit:

 Each option includes a list of included costs (like wages, computer costs, and cost of supplies) and calculations.
 It's best to read the details in the instructions for form 6765 before you begin.
 The IRS suggests working through both methods to see which results in a greater credit.

 Other business types, including corporations, can claim the tax credit as a General Business Credit, along with other business credits, on Form 3800.

 Deducting or Amortizing These R&D Tax Credits

-As usual with these types of tax benefits, the qualifications and the process are complicated.
-The purpose of this article is not to give you tax advice, but to provide you with general information to use in your conversation with your tax professional.
+As usual with these types of tax benefits, the qualifications, the application, and the process are complicated.
+The purpose of this article is not to give you tax advice but to provide you with general information to use in your conversation with your tax professional.